mbrewis19321023/powerMeterProgramPython/README.md

 v2.5.1 Features added since v2.4:
 -Gui moved around a bit and added fields for max demand, ECB and NEF levies.
 -This is reflected in the excel output

+v2.5.2 Features added:
+- Added a network charge field for the gui
+- Added the functionality that sums all the sub-totals.
+- The Spreadsheet still does not do current and previous as that will be alot of effort
+- Missing nice formatting also